Qumulo/docs/supermicro.md

 ### Running the Field Verification Tool (FVT) and Installing Qumulo Core
 The Field Verification Tool (FVT) checks your node, prepares it for Qumulo Core, and installs Qumulo Core.

-**Caution:** The FVT erases all data from the node.
-You must back up any live data on the node before you run the FVT.
+{% include caution.html content="The FVT erases all data from the node.
+You must back up any live data on the node before you run the FVT." %}

 1. When the node powers on and begins to boot, on the **Supermicro** screen, press **F11**.
 The following message appears: